Younest9/okd/ssh/README.md

 ### SSH using port-forwarding

-after some researches, we came to a single deduction: <strong>We can't do SSH directly on a pod through the route</strong>
+After some researches, we came to a single deduction: <strong>We can't do SSH directly on a pod through the route</strong>

 though, i made a workaround using port-forwarding that'll make us do SSH to a pod, but using a script that i made : [port-forwarding.sh](./port-forwarding.sh)